 2. Probiotics for post-partum depression: Depression and anxiety are common after giving birth.
 A randomized, double blind, placebo-controlled study showed that pregnant women who supplemented with Lactobacillus rhamnosus HN001 through pregnancy and six months after giving birth had significantly reduced symptoms of depression and anxiety than the control group.

 An extra note for anyone with anxiety:

-While the focus of this blog is probiotics for depression, eating fermented foods with probiotics is also associated with a significant reduction in anxiety.19
+While the focus of this blog is probiotics for depression, eating fermented foods with probiotics is also associated with a significant reduction in anxiety.

 I hope this blog helps shed some light on gut bacteria and probiotics for depression.
 For what it’s worth, adding probiotics and prebiotics to your diet can’t hurt.
 If you already take pro/pre biotics, feel free to share your experiences in the comments below. 🙂

-PS: Don’t forget to grab a ZENBand and ZENTones to up your relaxation game!
+PS: Don’t forget to grab a ZENBand and ZENTones to naturally reduce stress & up your relaxation game!